 PACE

-Program of All-Inclusive Care for the Elderly (PACE) is a Medicare and Medicaid program that helps people meet their health care needs in the community instead of going to a nursing home or other care facility.
+Program of All-inclusive Care for the Elderly (PACE) is a Medicare and/or Medicaid comprehensive medical and social services program available in some states.
+PACE helps eligible older adults who need nursing home-level care meet their health care needs in the community, by giving them coordinated care and support services (instead of having them go to a nursing home or other care facility)

 If you join PACE, a team of health care professionals will work with you to help coordinate your care.